nsejim/near-escrow-dapp/README.md

-Escrow Dapp
+A NEAR protocol Escrow Dapp Based on Micro Smart Contracts Architecture
 ==================

-Escrow Decentralized App with smart contracts running on NEAR protocol
+## Introduction

+This is a generic escrow Dapp with a main smart contract that deploys automatically child smart contracts for each new bid between a buyer and a seller.

+Both main and child smart contracts are developed using the NEAR JS-SDK.

+## How to use it?

+### Download dependencies

+`yarn`

-## Build
+### Build smart contracts

-`npm run build`
+`yarn build:contract`

-## Run tests
+### Run tests

+`yarn test`

+### Deploy on Testnet

-`npm run test`
+`yarn test`